-He participated seven times at 24 Hours of Le Mans, recording five DNFs and two LMP2 class podiums in 2012 and 2014, on both occasions with the French team TDS Racing.
+He participated eight times at 24 Hours of Le Mans, recording victory in LMP2 class with Signatec Alpine team in 2018.

 Beginning a career in the Megane Trophy Eurocup